-All the PPs have to submit information to the LP about necessary project changes by the deadline agreed within the PPs.
-The LP has to review submitted changes to check whether they are clearly described and sufficiently justified, and are in line with the allowed changes described in the Programme Manual.
+All the PPs must submit information to the LP about necessary project changes by the deadline agreed within the PPs.
+The LP must review submitted changes to check whether they are clearly described and sufficiently justified, and are in line with the allowed changes described in the Programme Manual.
 If needed, the LP asks for additional clarifications from the PP.

 The LP must fill in the Request for Changes and send it via email to the assigned the JS project manager for the prior check.
-Only after harmonization with the JS project manager, the LP submits the electronically signed final version of the Request for Changes to the JS to email pasts@varam.gov.lv.
+The LP sends the electronically signed final version of the Request for Changes to the JS to email pasts@varam.gov.lv.